SpaceMarket-hub/SpaceMarket-hub.github.io/README.md

 ![layout examples](screenshot.png)

-## Installation
-There are three ways to install:

-* As a ruby gem theme:

-    Add this line to your Jekyll site's `Gemfile`:

-    ```ruby
-    gem "minimal-categorized"
-    ```

-    And add this line to your Jekyll site's `_config.yml`:

-    ```yaml
-    theme: minimal-categorized
-    ```

-    And then execute:

-        $ bundle

-    Or install it yourself as:

-        $ gem install minimal-categorized

-* As a remote theme (GitHub Pages compatible)

-    In your Jekyll site's _config.yml remove other themes and add this entry:
-    ```
-    remote_theme: ItsMeaga1n/minimal-categorized
-    ```

-* Forking/directly copying all of the theme files into your project.
 ## Usage

 This theme is based on separating content into categories, which is later shown on separated sites designated to the specific content type.